Laix3/Python-Birthday-Reminder/README.md

 </a>

 ## Ideas to add
-- Add real notification : from plyer import notification
+- Add desktop notification (not pop up) : from plyer import notification